suryapisipati119/metrics-project-eog/README.md

 * React Router Dom

-On the Header created the Metrics page where it redirects the page to new Page to display the metrics charts using GraphQL API.
+On the Header created the Metrics Button using Material-UI where it redirects the page to new Page to display the metrics charts using GraphQL API.

+* Styled Components

+Styling the components of the applications used the Styled Components.

+* React-recharts

+Imported the recharts package into the react application, and integrated into the metrics page to display the live data.

+* Implemented the getMetrics GrapghQL API to select option from the list.